 Beesands Beach nestles between the sea, a freshwater lake called Widdicombe Ley and the tiny village from which it gets its name.
 The village features little more than a small church, and a row of houses, shops and pub looking out onto the sea.

 Beesands’ shingle beach, which is about one mile long, is backed by fields and gently rolling hills.
 At one end of the beach there are cliffs featuring some interesting rock formations.

-Beesands is a family-friendly beach with a children’s playground and dogs are welcome from October to April.
+Beesands is a family-friendly beach with a children’s playground and dogs are welcome throughout the year.

 Type of beach

 Dogs friendly beach?

 - Pub nearby